 A powerful new mapping tool for environmental justice

-The tool will enable users to identify disproportionately impacted (DI) communities based on the definition in Colorado’s Environmental Justice Act (HB21-1266).
-CO EnviroScreen will be one way Colorado addresses current and historic inequities.
+The tool enables users to identify disproportionately impacted communities based on the definition in Colorado’s Environmental Justice Act (HB21-1266) so that communities directly benefit from:

 Driven by community

 Community voices and expertise were vital to making Colorado EnviroScreen useful to communities disproportionately impacted by environmental health risks.
 We engaged with more than 200 people in the course of developing Colorado EnviroScreen.